 Navigating the world of hashtags, geo-targeting, and the trending social climate, changes with every new wave of customer-driven fads and big-business campaigns.
-The reach of social influencers is growing like wildfire, spreading into every industry, leaving no spot untouched.
-The role of social influencers in marketing is predicted to expand so vastly by 2020 that you can’t afford to not use them as a tool in your arsenal.
+The reach of social influencers is growing like wildfire, leaving no industry untouched.
+The role of social influencers in marketing has exapanded so vastly by 2020 that you can’t afford to not use them as a tool in your arsenal.

 Currently, a multi-billion dollar industry, influencer marketing is a neologism used to describe whenever a popular online figure is paid to promote a product or service within their social media feed.
 Spend any time on Instagram or YouTube, and chances are you’ll encounter these stylish, photogenic influencers who hawk clothes, makeup, and nutritional supplements, often with a #sponsored hashtag placed somewhere prominently within the post’s description.
 The industry has grown rapidly in recent years and is projected to generate as much as $10 billion by 2020.
 As more and more brands have waded into the market, demand for influencers has gone up.

 So, how do you harness the seemingly ever-growing power and reach of social influencers to bolster your brand?
 The answer is a complicated, but necessary, layered approach.
 The rules and regulations have to be followed to a T, so getting into a partnership with an engaging influencer is more than just handshakes and promises — it’s knowing your brand won’t be hit with fines or any setbacks.

 Finding the right influencer for your brand can be half the struggle.
 That’s why companies like Traackr have designed systems to help piece your brand’s puzzle together.
 Going through an already filtered system gives you the chance to hone in on your targeted demographic and geo-centered message, making your campaign that more potent.